 Now that you know the possible reasons why your cat scratches the floor before drinking, here are some things you can try doing to prevent her behavior:

-- Change water often: Change the water at least once, preferably twice, a day.
+- Change the water in the bowl often – Change the water at least once, preferably twice, a day, if not at least once a day.
+The water in a bowl becomes stale very quickly to a cat.

-- Water fountain: Consider purchasing a pet water fountain.
+- Water fountain – Consider purchasing a pet water fountain.
 A cat water fountain provides clean oxygenated water which the cat sees a fresh water source.
-A cat water fountain is an excellent purchase if you have one cat or multiple cats

 Why Does my Cat Scratch the Floor After Using the Litter Box?

 Cats will do what they can to hide the smell of their urine and poop, and if their litter box isn’t cooperating, they won’t be happy.
-If your cat scratches the floor after using her litter box, she is trying to tell you something about it.
-She could be saying:

 - It’s too small.